We have recently been looking at our map created from the Google Maps API’s Maximum Zoom data:

 Google Maps API Maximum Zoom – Part 3: Starting on a more detailed look

-Today we are continuing with the detailed look, this time at the Americas.
+Today we are continuing with the detailed look at specific regions of the world.

 About Timothy Whitehead